DC Parks and Trails require proper permitting prior to any organized use County Field, Parks and Trails. Contact [email

-Douglas County has parks for everyone, whether it be local and regional, or for your four-legged friend, and a mountain bike skills park for all skill levels to improve their craft and have a little fun doing it.
-We have them all and even on an interactive map for convenience.
+Douglas County has parks for everyone, including local and regional, parks with off-leash areas for your four-legged friend, and a mountain bike skills park for all skill levels.
 Want to reserve a picnic shelter or a field?
 View our Field and Park Use policy for fees and reservation information.

 Local parks tend to be between five and 20 acres in size and serve neighborhood and community needs.
 Generally, these parks include picnic areas, multi-purpose playfields, playground areas and more specialized amenities, such as sand volleyball or hard-surfaced courts.